 Nurses fill an important role in patient care, and the increasing need for qualified RNs has left some facilities short on trained medical staff.
 Mandated nurse overtime has been a common solution, but some say this puts an unfair burden on these caring professionals.
-Learn all about mandated nurse overtime, the benefits and the drawbacks, and find out what you can do if you're affected by this growing trend.
+Learn all about mandated nurse overtime, the benefits, and the drawbacks, and find out what you can do if you're affected by this growing trend.

 What Is Mandated Nurse Overtime

 Hospitals schedule nurses based on anticipated demand for different areas of the facility.
 Sometimes, a hospital is unable to hire enough staff to cover all shifts, unexpected events require additional staff for care or members of nursing staff are unable to work their shifts due to illness or family emergencies.
 This leaves the medical facility without the staff it needs to fulfill care obligations to patients.
 To avoid this scenario and ensure the hospital always has the nurses it needs, some states let medical facilities adopt mandated nurse overtime policies.
 Mandated overtime requires nurses to work overtime hours without their consent, letting the hospital take disciplinary action against RNs who refuse.
-Although not a new practice, this is a growing trend within the medical industry and has a number of pros and cons that are sparking debate
+Although not a new practice, this is a growing trend within the medical industry and has several pros and cons that are sparking debate.

 The Pros Of Mandated Nurse Overtime